demisto/content-docs/content-repo/extra-docs/articles/aws-auth-guide.md

 ### Current Capabilities of AWS Integrations

-All XSOAR AWS integrations currently allow for roles to be assumed at the integration instance level and the command level.
+All AWS integrations in Cortex XSOAR currently allow for roles to be assumed at the integration-instance level and the command level.
 This allows for very granular control over several different roles and regions.

-To override the role being assumed at the command level, please set the `roleArn` argument to the new role you wish to use.
+To override the role being assumed at the command level, set the `roleArn` argument to the new role you want to use.
-This argument is not required but does allow you to use a different role than the default role that is configured in your AWS integration's instance configuration.
+This argument is not required but does allow you to use a role other than the default role that is configured in your AWS integration's instance configuration.

-Please note that every assumed role must have an established trust relationship with your XSOAR instance or the command will indicate an *authentication* issue in the CLI.
+Note that every assumed role must have an established trust relationship with your XSOAR instance or the command will indicate an *authentication* issue in the CLI.

 ## Configure AWS Settings